 The importance of communication at transitions is highlighted for people with cognitive impairment, particularly if they are unable to communicate required information.
-Information from a person's general practitioner, family, carer or substitute decision-maker, and healthcare record about the patient's medical history, medicines list, recent cognitive changes, advance care plans and goals of care is crucial for accurate diagnosis, medication reconciliation and appropriate treatment decisions (see Actions 5.29 and 5.30).
-During a hospital stay, family members may be the first to notice changes in cognition and behaviour that should prompt assessment for delirium (see Actions 8.5 and 8.7).
+Information from a person's general practitioner, family, carer or substitute decision-maker, and healthcare record about the patient's medical history, medicines list, recent cognitive changes, advance care plans and goals of

-Any diagnosis of delirium or concern about ongoing cognitive impairment needs to be communicated so that arrangements can be put in place for postdischarge assessment, management and support.
+Any diagnosis of delirium or concern about ongoing cognitive impairment needs to be communicated so that arrangements can be put in place for post-discharge assessment, management and support.

-A Better Way to Care238 sets out suggested strategies for health service organisations in early recognition, prevention, treatment and management of cognitive impairment.
+A Better Way to Care sets out suggested strategies for health service organisations in early recognition, prevention, treatment and management of cognitive impairment.